tools-study/journal/drafts/draft_40.md

 Beyond H3K9me3, a second barrier operates post-implantation.
 SCNT embryos suffer loss of H3K27me3-dependent non-canonical imprinting, which normally restricts paternal allele expression at specific loci required for placental development (Inoue et al., 2017).
 This loss causes placental overgrowth and large offspring syndrome — phenotypes that contribute to the high rate of SCNT failure after implantation.
 Critically, H3K27me3 imprinting defects are not corrected by Kdm4d treatment, revealing a multi-barrier architecture that demands orthogonal solutions for pre- and post-implantation stages.

-A 2023 study provided direct evidence that unreprogrammed H3K9me3 prevents minor ZGA and subsequent lineage commitment in SCNT embryos (Wang et al., 2023).
+A 2023 study provided direct evidence that unreprogrammed H3K9me3 prevents minor ZGA and subsequent lineage commitment in SCNT embryos (Xu et al., 2023).
 Using allele-specific ChIP-seq, the authors showed that persistent H3K9me3 on the somatic allele blocked the activation of lineage-specifying transcription factors, trapping SCNT embryos in a pre-ZGA state.
 This finding established H3K9me3 removal as necessary not merely for gene reactivation but for the entire downstream trajectory of embryonic development.

 ### 3.2 The 2025 Cocktail: Overcoming Pre- and Post-Implantation Barriers